You are not anemic, at least not anemic from “iron deficiency!”

 - This uptake and retention of iron which does not show on blood tests is linked to increased pro-inflammatory and increased anti-inflammatory cytokines (especially IL-6).

-- This uptake and retention of iron that does not show up on blood test is responsible for decreased availability of iron for cells to make new RBCs (as known as, erythroid progenitors).
+- This uptake and retention of iron that does not show up on blood test is responsible for decreased availability of iron for cells to make new RBCs (also known as, erythroid progenitors).

 - There is an increased expression of hepcidin in response to inflammatory stimuli that causes the retention of iron in these cells.
 (That is a major big deal, folks!)